jsyang/celestial/README.md

 - complete basic fighter AI
     - land on spaceport
     - land on planet

-- way to track who killed what
-    - earn XP
-    - rank up with XP

 - shields
     - around all turret locations